usbarmory/interlock/README.md

 A contact is represented by a directory that can be regularly managed with the built-in file manager.
-The contact directory stores the chat history, attachments and is used as the entry point for starting a chat using the right click menu.
+The contact directory stores the chat history, attachments and is used as the entry point for starting a chat using the 'Signal' right click menu action.

 The contact directories must respect to the following naming scheme and must be located under the top level 'signal' directory: